 This is in essence what we do every time we use fill-flash, whether on-camera, or off-camera.
 We lift the shadow areas by brightening the darker parts.
 Fill-flash reduces the contrast.

-when your flash is your main source of light
+2.b) When your flash is your main source of light

 But when your flash is your main source of light, you will usually hover your flash exposure compensation around 0EV to +0.7 EV depending on the camera and camera system … and of course, the tonality of your subject and scene.
 So your flash exposure compensation could still range anywhere from around -2 EV to +2EV.